Olex2/help/gui/EN/work/report.md

 <br>
 <br>

 **Information entered in these boxes will take precedence over information provided in other files when the CIF file is written**.
-If the CIF information is edited using the **Edit Cif Info** button below, then that will take precedence over what is entered here, and those new values will be displayed in these boxes.
+If the CIF information is edited using the **Edit CIF Info** button below, then that will take precedence over what is entered here, and those new values will be displayed in these boxes.

 # h3-crystal-help
 # Crystal
-Enter information here pertaining to the actual crystal used for the diffraction experiment: the systematic name of the compound, crystal colour, crystal dimensions in mm, synthesis method used to make the compound, crytallisation method, and crystal mounting technique.
+Enter information here pertaining to the actual crystal used for the diffraction experiment: the **Systematic Name** of the compound, if known (enter '?' if unknown); **Colour** (usually extracted automatically from .CIF_OD file); **Size** (dimensions in mm) and **Shape** (crystal description chosen from drop-down menu); synthesis method used to make the compound (**Preparation Details**); **Crystallisation Details** (technique used for growing the crystal); and **Crystal Mounting** technique.
 <br>
 <br>

 **Information entered in these boxes will take precedence over information provided in other files when the CIF file is written**.
-If the CIF information is edited using the **Edit Cif Info** button below, then that will take precedence over what is entered here, and those new values will be displayed in these boxes.
+If the CIF information is edited using the **Edit CIF Info** button below, then that will take precedence over what is entered here, and those new values will be displayed in these boxes.

 # Crystal Image